 - That I am a terrorist.
 Because I have a 501C3 non-profit in Azad Kashmir, assisting impoverished back-country schools?
 See www.kashmirfamily.org.
 Good grief.

 - That I protested the Viet Nam war.
 Simply NOT true.
 Not ever.
 Not once.
 But, in 1970 I did participate in a demonstration/march in Washington DC just after the Kent State debacle (that had resulted in the death of four students).
 This had nothing to do with Viet Nam.
 I was a small-town 19 year-old boy caught up in the 60’s.
-It was also where I met the mother of my children – and I wrote the whole story out in my first book (which you can read free online here, or contact me at firstname.lastname@example.org and I will send you a hard copy…).
+It was also where I met the mother of my children – and I wrote about this in my first book (which you can read free online here, or contact me at email@example.com and I will send you a hard copy…).

 - That I was rude to another candidate; that I would not shake his hand.
 This is petty stuff, but it’s out there and so I will explain.
-In October 2017 this candidate promised me, as well as multiple other people and at least one organized group, that he would abide by a poll to be conducted in the first week of March 2018.
+In October 2017 this candidate, Bruce Cuff, promised me, as well as multiple other people and at least one organized group, that he would abide by a poll to be conducted in the first week of March 2018.
 He said that he would drop out of the race if he was not in first place among conservative candidates.
 This was HIS idea, that the candidate in second place would drop out to support whomever was in first place; that we must not split the conservative vote.
-The first week of March 2018 arrived and when I presented him with the Triton scientific poll showing his 6% score compared to my 18% score, he refused to look at it and then said that we had never had made the agreement.
+The first week of March 2018 arrived and when I presented Cuff with the Triton scientific poll showing his 6% score compared to my 18% score, he refused to look at it and then said that we had never had made the agreement.
 He then turned and walked away (without shaking MY hand, or taking the hard-copy poll I offered him).
-Yes, I refused to shake his hand afterwards because that would have been a sign that I was OK with what he did; that breaking a promise and then calling me a liar was fine with me.
+Yes, I refused to shake his hand afterwards because that would have been a sign that I was OK with what he did; that breaking a solemn promise and then calling me a liar was fine with me.
 None of this matters now.
 As I said, it’s petty…

 - That I am under criminal investigation.
 The other campaign’s incompetent operatives found someone else by the name of Sam Carpenter, who lives elsewhere in Oregon, who has an indictment, and they claimed it was me.
 There are a LOT of Sam Carpenters out there, and I’m sure there are multiple other Sam Carpenters who have rap sheets and legal problems.
-As I said, these “opposition research” operatives aren’t very good at what they do.
+These “opposition research” operatives aren’t very good at what they do.
 How long did they think this particular accusation would stand?
 Did they think it would not backfire?